mukeshshah08/HousePricePrediction/README.md

-# HousePricePrediction
+#House Price Prediction

-House Price Prediction uses machine learning to estimate house prices based on features like location, size, and rooms.
-Built with Python (Pandas, NumPy, Scikit-Learn), it includes data preprocessing, model training, and evaluation.
+This project predicts house prices based on various features like location, size, number of bedrooms, and more.
+It uses machine learning algorithms to analyze housing data and provide accurate price estimations.

+#Key Features

+Data preprocessing and feature engineering

+Machine learning model training (e.g., Linear Regression, Random Forest)

+Model evaluation and performance metrics

+Interactive UI or API for predictions (if applicable)

+#Tech Stack

+Python (Pandas, NumPy, Scikit-Learn)

+Jupyter Notebook / Flask (if web-based)

+Dataset (CSV or any other format)